Felmon Motley: Later life and death

 After earning a master of education degree from the University of Delaware in 1952, Motley became a teacher at Seaford High School, and was the first black teacher at an all-white school in the southern part of the state.
-He often would cleanup his industrial arts classroom by himself, because others at the school refused to help a black man.
+He often would clean up his industrial arts classroom by himself, because others at the school refused to help a black man.
 He spent a total of 37 years as a teacher, retiring in 1984.

 From 1963 to 1967 he served as president of the Delaware State Alumni Association, and later created the school's Wall of Honor.
 Motley also created the school's motto, "Enter to Learn and Go Forth to Serve".

 In the 1960s, he served as the Omega Psi Phi official photographer, and marched with Martin Luther King Jr. and several other civil rights leaders.

 Motley was nominated to the Delaware Sports Museum and Hall of Fame by Bill Collick, and was inducted in 1998.
 He died on August 28, 2004, at the age of 83 in Delaware.
 He was posthumously inducted into the Delaware State University Hall of Fame in 2010–11.